 In other words, Integrated Pest Management (IPM) is an effective approach to minimise pest infestation by combining different methods and practices.
 The program aims to protect agricultural settings, your home, garden or other property from pests with minimum use of pesticides.

-The IPM strategy has a long-term focus on preventing pests or their damages and has a safe and harmless impact on humans and the environment.
+The IPM strategy has a long-term focus on preventing pests or their damage and has a safe and harmless impact on humans and the environment.

 How Does Integrated Pest Management Work?